Akbarsait/gatsby-forestry/src/pages/docs/faq/index.md

 ---
 title: FAQ
-excerpt: >-
+excerpt: Frequently asked Questions
-  In this section you'll find commonly asked questions regarding the Libris theme.
-If you have questions, don’t hesitate to ask us directly.
 template: docs
+weight:

 ---
 This is an example of the FAQ page.

 <div class="note">